 This magnificent mausoleum represents the highest level of architecture and stone carving in the early Ming Dynasty.
 Consequently, it had a dramatic influence on the pattern of imperial mausoleums in the following five hundred years.
-The Xiaoling Mausoleum of the Ming Dynasty became the UNESCO World Cultural Heritage Site in July 2003.
+The Xiaoling Mausoleum of the Ming Dynasty became a UNESCO World Heritage Site in July 2003.

 – Dr. Sun Yat-sen’s Mausoleum – is a burial site of Dr. Sun Yat-sen, the great pioneer of China’s democratic revolution and the “Father of the Republic of China”.
 Led by Dr. Sun, the Chinese people brought down the rule of the Qing Dynasty and ended 2000 years of the feudal monarchy system.
 This change took the people of China into the modern age.
 The mausoleum was constructed from 1926 to 1929.

-The Nanking Massacre was an episode of mass murder and mass rape, committed by the Japanese troops against the residents of Nanjing (Nanking).
+The Nanking massacre was an episode of mass murder and mass rape committed by the Japanese troops against the residents of Nanjing (Nanking).
 At the time, Nanking was the capital of the Republic of China, during the Second Sino-Japanese War.

 If you visit China and if you have time, go to Nanjing.
-It is a great city, with great history!
+It is a great city, with the great history!